Back to all articles

 It's important to remember what information you ask a disabled person.
 Why are you asking a question?
 Is it because you're interested and want to support them?
 If it's just that you're interested – remember they may have already been asked this a few times today.
 Being reminded of trauma can be tiring.
 So, remember, take these conversations to one side, build trust and work out what adjustments are needed.

-Talking can take trust, but it will also lead to better productivity and better employee wellbeing.
+Talking can take trust, but it will also lead to better productivity, improved employee engagement and employee wellbeing

 Before talking about my disability with someone I need to trust them first.
 I get a lot of strangers stopping me in the street to ask “what happened to you”, which as you can imagine can be quite intimidating.
 So, if I share my disability and the background of it with someone, it means I've connected with them and feel safe doing so.
 On a grander scale, it also means I’m happier, more productive and feel able to ask what I need if I do need anything rather than just struggling and trying to get on with something because I daren’t bring up any talk of disability.
 So having these conversations not only means we learn more, but it leads to feeling happier, productive and more connected, too!